Self-betrayal (self-betrayal) is a coping mechanism.

 When we betray ourselves, we feel resentment.

-Our path to healing comes from meeting our needs and honoring those personal needs, setting clear boundaries, and forgiving ourselves for the times we betrayed ourselves to cope with a loss of love.
+Our path to healing comes from meeting our needs and honoring those personal needs.
+Furthermore, you have to set clear boundaries and forgive yourself for the times you betrayed yourself to cope with a loss of love.

 Self-betrayal can take many forms, such as ignoring your problems, ignoring your needs to meet others’ needs, and more.
-Many of us have experienced self-betrayal in relationships as a result of a poor sense of identity or a lack of self-esteem.
+Many of us have experienced self-betrayal in relationships due to a poor sense of identity.
+Another reason can be a lack of self-esteem.

 Self-betrayal is not the same as making compromises.

-A person who betrays himself is highly self-centered because his main concern is how he comes across to others.
+A person who betrays himself is highly self-centered because his main concern is how he comes across others.
 They are willing to deny their preferences to avoid discomfort and not take responsibility for their choices.
-They would much rather blame the person who made the choice for them.
+They would much rather blame the person who made a choice for them.

 How do you take care of yourself?

-And we’re not talking about wonderful beauty treatments or new clothes.
-Here too we notice that we focus more on ‘external forms of self-love’.
+And we’re not talking about great beauty treatments or new clothes.
+We also notice that we focus more on ‘external forms of self-love.’
 We have also needed our necessary hours (read: dááágen) to really turn inward and dare to face our shadow side.
 It takes many guts, self-knowledge, and responsibility.

 This is all part of a much more enduring form of self-love.
 Merel Teunis tells in Self Love Talk how you can create a loving lifestyle for yourself for a long time.
-Self Love Talk is a book full of beautiful insights, beautiful quotes, simple practical tips and candid anecdotes about how to bring more love into your life.
+Self Love Talk is a book full of beautiful insights, beautiful quotes, simple, practical tips, and candid anecdotes about bringing more love into your life.